 Left - Buried soft jaw foot hold trap

 Right - Steve is installing a soft jaw foot hold trap.
-Photo credit to Patrick Webster.

 In Australia, feral cats are a problem without a solution.
-It's estimated they kill more than 1.5 billions native animals every year.
+It's estimated they kill more than 1.5 billion native animals every year.
 Cats are live prey specialists and will eat any and all types of animals.

 Tracking map of five tracked feral cats in June 2024 at Chidna Station.